-Unless indicated otherwise, content in this publication is provided under a Creative Commons Attribution 3.0 Australia Licence.
-To view a copy of this licence, visit creativecommons.org/licenses/by/3.0/au

-It is a condition of the Creative Commons Attribution 3.0 Licence that you must give credit to the original author who is the State of Victoria.
+Unless indicated otherwise, this work is made available under the terms of the Creative Commons Attribution 4.0 International licence.
+To view a copy of this licence, visit creativecommons.org/licenses/by/4.0.
+It is a condition of this Creative Commons Attribution 4.0 Licence that you give credit to the original author, who is the State of Victoria.